Hierarchy of Non-Markovianity and $k$-divisibility phase diagram of Quantum Processes in Open Systems: -DIVISIBILITY PHASE DIAGRAM

-The parameter $a$ has prominent influence on the dynamics of T-qubit.
-In Fig.~\ref{Fig_exam_2}, we explore the $k$-divisibility phase diagram for the T-qubit in the $\gamma-a$ plane.
-When $a=1$ or $0$, the C-qubit is in fact a pure sate in $|1\rangle$ or $|0\rangle$, respectively, and contains no information.
-Consequently, the T-qubit can only decohere Markovianly.
-As $a$ gradually approaches $0.5$, the C-qubit becomes more and more uncertain and contains more information.
-The information-flow into the T-qubit resultantly dominates over the Markovian decoherence channel and the T-qubit will behave non-Markovianly.
-As a result, the dynamics of T-qubit shows a transition from $\mathcal{PD}_2$ to $\mathcal{PD}_0$ with $a$ approaching $0.5$ in Fig.~\ref{Fig_exam_2}.
+The parameter $a$ has prominent influences on the dynamics of the T qubit.
+In Fig.~\ref{Fig_exam_2}, we explore the $k$-divisibility phase diagram for the T qubit in the $\gamma-a$ plane.
+When $a=1$ or $0$, the C qubit is a pure sate in $|1^\mathrm{C}\rangle$ or $|0^\mathrm{C}\rangle$, respectively, and contains no information.
+Consequently, the T qubit can only decohere Markovianly.
+As $a$ gradually approaches $0.5$, the C qubit becomes more uncertain and contains more information.
+The information flow into the T qubit resultantly dominates over the Markovian decoherence channel and the T qubit behaves non-Markovianly.
+As a result, the dynamics of the T qubit shows a transition from $\mathcal{PD}_2$ to $\mathcal{PD}_0$ with $a$ approaching $0.5$ or reducing $\gamma$ in Fig.~\ref{Fig_exam_2}.

-Moreover, we find out that the upper bound of RHP measure coincides into the border of $\mathcal{PD}_1$ and $\mathcal{PD}_2$.
-This means that, in this case, the RHP measure is a perfect measure which can thoroughly detect the non-Markovianity in both region of $\mathcal{PD}_0$ and $\mathcal{PD}_1$.
-On the other hand, the upper bound of BLP measure also coincides with the border of $\mathcal{PD}_0$ and $\mathcal{PD}_1$, and the reason is similar to that in the previous example.
+Moreover, we find out that the upper bound of RHP measure coincides with the border between $\mathcal{PD}_1$ and $\mathcal{PD}_2$.
+This means that, in this case, the RHP measure is a perfect measure which can thoroughly detect the non-Markovianity in both regions of $\mathcal{PD}_0$ and $\mathcal{PD}_1$.
+On the other hand, the upper bound of BLP measure also coincides with the border between $\mathcal{PD}_0$ and $\mathcal{PD}_1$, and the reason is similar to that in the previous example.
+Besides, the upper bound of LFS measure is indicated by the green dashed curve in Fig.~\ref{Fig_exam_2}.
+This illustrates the fact that the LFS measure can only work on the left side of the green dashed curve and is, in general, much weaker than BLP measure.

+We attribute this weakness to the overcrucial requirement of mutual information.
+The BLP measure ensures that the dynamics in $\mathcal{PD}_{0}$ indeed undergoes information backflow.
+This backflowing information, however, is alien to the information-theoretic quantities such as von Neumann entropy and mutual information.
+BLP refer the time varying of trace distance as information flow from the angle of the distinguishability of a pair of states, while increasing the distinguishability of a pair of states does not guarantee the increasing of the correlation with ancilla.
+This makes the LFS measure underestimate the information backflow and fail to detect the non-Markovianity.
+A similar conclusion can be found in Ref.~\cite{apollaro_comparison_pra_2014} and leads to the chain of inclusions